qixuaann/FED_ASSG2_S10269128F_S10268119C/README.md

 ## Design Process
 MokeSell is designed for individuals looking for an interactive, user-friendly marketplace that encourages engagement through gamification.
 Our target users include:

---**Sellers:** Individuals selling new or second-hand items and engaging with an active marketplace.
+-**Sellers:** Individuals selling new or second-hand items and engaging with an active marketplace.
---**Buyers:** Consumers seeking affordable, unique, or second-hand goods through an intuitive and engaging platform.
+-**Buyers:** Consumers seeking affordable, unique, or second-hand goods through an intuitive and engaging platform.
---**Engaged Users:** People who enjoy interactive elements, gamification, and a sense of competition, enhancing user retention and satisfaction.
+-**Engaged Users:** People who enjoy interactive elements, gamification, and a sense of competition, enhancing user retention and satisfaction.

 ### User Stories
---As a buyer, I want to search for specific items so that I can quickly find what I need.
+-As a buyer, I want to search for specific items so that I can quickly find what I need.
---As a seller, I want to list my items with photos and descriptions so that I can attract potential buyers.
+-As a seller, I want to list my items with photos and descriptions so that I can attract potential buyers.
---As a user, I want to participate in treasure hunts so that I can earn rewards and discounts.
+-As a user, I want to participate in treasure hunts so that I can earn rewards and discounts.
---As a buyer, I want to chat with sellers so that I can negotiate offers and finalize transactions.
+-As a buyer, I want to chat with sellers so that I can negotiate offers and finalize transactions.
---As a user, I want a review system so that I can make informed decisions based on previous buyer experiences.
+-As a user, I want a review system so that I can make informed decisions based on previous buyer experiences.

 ### Design Assets
 Wireframes and mockups are included here https://www.figma.com/design/a8uwqeScDyTBGEA53oV2mP/MokeSell---P05--Joyce-%26-Qi-Xuan?node-id=0-1&t=rSiWX1jJ6RZRT3Q7-1